 - Teaching of graduate and post-graduate courses

-- Research laboratories (medical oncology, haematology, paediatrics, surgical)
+- Research laboratories (medical oncology, haematology, pediatrics, surgical)

-We have dedicated multidisciplinary teams who treat and perform research in the field of all common, rare solid cancers, paediatric cancers as well as haemato-oncological malignancies with a bone marrow transplant unit.
+We have dedicated multidisciplinary teams who treat and perform research in the field of all common as well as rare solid cancers and haemato-oncological malignancies, including a bone marrow transplant unit and CAR-T facility.
 Moreover, the staff is dedicated to teach young professionals.

 Palliative and Supportive Care

 Within the UMCG, there is a structured Palliative Care Team as well as a Pain Centre.
 These disciplines collaborate to support patients and their families on a consultation base.
 Within the philosophy of our hospital, the treating physician remains responsible for the care of his/her patient.
 To accomplish this philosophy, our team can be consulted by physicians and nurses from our hospital as well as general practitioners.
 Patients are seen in the hospital, at the outpatient clinic and if indicated at home.
 Moreover, guidelines with regard to symptom management have been developed and are available on the UMCG website for professionals.
 The daily consultations are performed by 3 medical oncologists, an internist geriatrician and 2 nurse practitioners.
 Beside these consultants, the multidisciplinary Palliative Care Team representatives of every medical discipline working at our hospital, e.g. an anesthesiologist, a radiation oncologist, a psychiatrist and a cardiologist are part of the team.
 Moreover, a social worker, a psychologist, a spiritual counselor, a transfer nurse and a general practitioner are also part of the team.